NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 ## Reports section

-In Reports, you can create and download a report that includes up to 90 days of data.
+In Reports, you can create and download a report for your pharmacy chain that includes up to 90 days of data.

 You can choose:

 •	different timeframes, including a date range of your choice
 •	which vaccines to include
-•	which pharmacies to include – you can only select pharmacies that have recorded vaccinations
+•	which pharmacies to include
 •	what level of detail to include

+> [!NOTE]
+> When you select pharmacies for a report, the list you see only includes pharmacies that have added vaccine products.
+>
+> Pharmacies that have signed up for RAVS but not yet added any vaccine products cannot be included in a report.

 <hr class="nhsuk-section-break nhsuk-section-break--m nhsuk-section-break--visible">